cmaloney/orly/docs/build.md

 ### Memory simulation mode

-For development purposes, it is possible to start up the `stigi` server in _memory simulation_ mode.
+For development purposes, it is possible to start up the `orlyi` server in _memory simulation_ mode.

 Memory simulation mode is the equivalent of having the Stig block device in memory rather than on disk.
 Running in memory simulation mode removes the requirement to have a separate volume/partition for the Stig databases.

-To run in memory simulation mode, start the `stigi` server with the `--mem_sim` flag.
+To run in memory simulation mode, start the `orlyi` server with the `--mem_sim` flag.

 > **NOTA BENE!**
 > Data **will not** persist in memory simulation mode.
 When the server is shut down any data stored in memory will disappear.